Photography I ($350)

 Course Description:

 This course addresses expert-level construction of visual narrative.
-Here our students learn the advanced mechanics - and the syntax - involved in organizing information and context within a narrative photograph.
-The purpose of the course is for students to develop the ability to navigate a viewer, very concisely, through a series of visual cues that will control how that viewer understands a given scene, both in terms of the narrative information as well as in terms of cultural sentiment.
-This course also deals with the imposition of established cultural constructs (or archetypes) onto any encountered subject, which is to say that a photographer can do more than just organize the information in a given scene, a photographer can impose a cultural idea onto that scene.
+It is here that students learn the advanced mechanics - and the syntax - involved in organizing information and context within a narrative photograph.
+The purpose of this course is for students to develop an ability to navigate a viewer, very concisely, through a series of visual cues that control both how that viewer understands the narrative information in a scene, as well as how that viewer understands and perceives the cultural sentiment being expressed.
+This course also deals with the imposition of established cultural constructs (or archetypes), in an attempt to clarify that a photographer can do more than just organize the information in a given scene, they can also impose any cultural idea they want onto that scene.

 Who should take this: